Bergasha/kino-swipe/README.md

 Always trying to decide on a movie to watch together?, This may be the fun solution you've been looking for.
-Dating app style swipe right for like swipe left for nope, If you both swipe right on the same movie, IT'S A MATCH!!
+Dating app style swipe right for like swipe left for nope, If you both swipe right on the same movie, IT'S A MATCH!! yay.